 The new captain, James Fitzroy, re-christened the ship The Jolly Roger—claiming to the crew that it was “good form” to begin their new venture, sans Silvers, with a new name.
 And it wasn’t long before James had a new name himself.

-Though they did quite well for themselves sailing the Sea of Tears during the Second Interregnum, Fitzroy and his crew were stymied on a regular basis by the efforts of one Peter Pan.
+Though they did quite well for themselves sailing the Sea of Tears during The Second Age, Fitzroy and his crew were stymied on a regular basis by the efforts of one Peter Pan.
 And it was during an early encounter with said interloper that Fitzroy lost his right hand in combat and gained his most enduring sobriquet as a result: Captain Hook.